ramonaharrison/ramonaharrison.github.io/_posts/2015-03-09-how-i-built-my-blog.md

 This site is built with [Jekyll](http://jekyllrb.com/) and [GitHub Pages](https://help.github.com/articles/using-jekyll-with-pages/).
 In this post, I'll talk about what that means and how you can create your own free, customizable blog using these tools.

 [Jekyll](https://github.com/jekyll/jekyll) is an open-source generator for creating simple websites and blogs.
 You write content in [Markdown](https://help.github.com/articles/markdown-basics/).
 Jekyll takes that content, runs it through a [template](http://jekyllrb.com/docs/templates/), and produces a static HTML/CSS website.
-Don't worry if it seems mysterious.
+If it seems mysterious now, don't worry.
 Once you start playing around with Jekyll things become clearer.
 Jekyll is the engine behind GitHub Pages.

 [GitHub Pages](https://help.github.com/articles/what-are-github-pages/) is a free service that allows GitHub users to create their own website located at the URL <i>http://yourusername.github.io</i>.
 To activate GitHub Pages, all you need to do is create a repository in your account named <i>yourusername.github.io</i>.
 GitHub will recognize that you're creating a website and serve files in this repository automatically.